This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 7. Greenwich Market

-Greenwich is a great gem of a Saturday market – in fact, this whole riverside area in south east London is awash with maritime history and majestic buildings.
+Greenwich is a gem of a London Saturday market – in fact, this whole riverside area in south east London is awash with maritime features and majestic buildings.

-The market is an equally nice diversion and pleasant shopping experience with lots of street food, arts, crafts and antiques stalls.
+Greenwich market is an equally nice diversion and pleasant shopping experience with lots of street food, arts, crafts and antiques stalls.
+There is also one of London’s last surviving pie and mash shops (Goddards of Greenwich) right next to the market.

 Stay for the day and do Greenwich in all its glory by following our guide to Greenwich >